Keir Starmer gives verdict on bank holiday if England win Euros

 Sir Keir, an Arsenal supporter who regularly plays five-a-side football, said England’s win on Wednesday night was “fantastic”.

-He is expected to attend the match in Berlin after watching Wednesday’s semi-final from the Nato summit in Washington DC.
+He is attending the final in Berlin after watching Wednesday’s semi-final from the Nato summit in Washington DC.

 Sir Keir was seen watching Harry Kane score England’s equaliser in the match in a room with his Dutch counterpart Dick Schoof.